cellerich/django-vue-buefy-dashboard/README.md

-# django-vue-buefy-dasboard
+# django-vue-buefy-dashboard

-This is a boilerplate project for setting up a Dasboard based on the following frameworks:
+This is a boilerplate project for setting up a Dashboard based on the following frameworks:
 - Django as a backend with all the basic admin stuff included
 - Vue.js as the frontend
 - Buefy as the Vue.js components to use